Chapter 5: Handling Problems

 Solution:

-3. Create check-in points: Break work into smaller pieces with mid-sprint checks
+3. Create check-in points.
+Break work into smaller pieces with mid-sprint checks

-4. 1-on-1: "I want you to feel safe telling me when you're stuck."
+4. 1-on-1.
+"I want you to feel safe telling me when you are stuck."

 The Blocker Creator